Decay of Time Correlations in Point Vortex Systems: Time Decay of Correlations

 \subsection{Sampling procedure}

 Most of the sampling was performed with $\delta t = 10^{-4}$ and $\epsilon = 10^{-16}$, as we checked that a smaller timestep ($\delta t = 10^{-5}$) or a larger regularization parameter lead to results compatible with the ones obtained with the adopted numerical setup.

-Correlations $\rho^L_\sigma(t)$ were measured by the standard Pearson estimator, and the exponent $\alpha$ of the parametric model $C t^\alpha$ for $\rho^L_\sigma(t)$ was estimated via least square error fit of the logarithm $\log \rho^L_\sigma(t)$ (with $C$ remaining a free parameter).
+Correlations $\rho^L_\sigma(t)$ were measured by the standard Pearson estimator.
+Exponential decay was ruled out because of large chi-square score of the fit, then the exponent $\alpha$ of the power law parametric model $C t^\alpha$ for $\rho^L_\sigma(t)$ was estimated via least square error fit of the logarithm $\log \rho^L_\sigma(t)$ (with $C$ remaining a free parameter).
+In \cref{fig:plot} data points for $\log \rho^L_\sigma(t)$ are shown in the case of self-correlation $L=0$ and correlation between distinct observables $L>0$.
 The linear fitting procedure was carried out for different choices of the parameters $\sigma$ and $L$, results are reported in \cref{tab:table1,tab:table2,tab:table3}.
 For all the simulations, data points computed at different times and parameters are independent from each other, as they have been estimated using different samples; statistical errors were estimated by means of bootstrap procedures.